-Children who are not following the school rules of Safe, Respectful and Ready to Learn the flow chart will be followed.
+Children who are not following the school rules of Safe, Respectful and Ready to Learn will be spoken to and the flow chart will be followed.

 For more extreme behaviours such as minor physical violence (pushing, hitting but not making contact) or serious physical violence (punching, kicking, fighting) the incidents will be logged on CPOMS.